Ayush-Kumar-45/Orchids_Ayush_Kumar_4/experiment/theory.md

 3. Sequestration (Storage): Long-term storage of CO₂ in underground geological formations such as deep saline aquifers, depleted oil/gas fields, or unmineable coal seams.<br>

 ---
+****Simulation in CCS****<br>

+Virtual simulation tools like Aspen Plus, MATLAB/Simulink, and COMSOL Multiphysics are used to model and analyze the performance of CCS systems.
+The simulator helps visualize:

+1. Mass and energy balances in CO₂ capture units

+2. Effect of temperature, pressure, and flow rate on capture efficiency

+3. Solvent selection (e.g., Monoethanolamine - MEA)

+4. Geological storage modeling and risk assessment

+---

 ****CO₂ Capture Techniques****
 1. Post-combustion capture: CO₂ is removed after fossil fuel combustion.